ranja-sarkar/pca/README.md

 📌 PCA assumes data follows a Gaussian distribution, identifying orthogonal components, whereas ICA assumes a non-Gaussian distribution and does not constrain components to be orthogonal.

-📌 In PCA, principal components are orthogonal, but in ICA, independent components are not orthogonal.

 Another matrix decomposition (Linear Algebraic methods) is SVD or singular value decomposition: https://www.ams.org/publicoutreach/feature-column/fcarc-svd